Eco-evolutionary dynamics: History

 Since Charles Darwin published On the Origin of Species in 1859, evolution was known to occur across a long, geographical timescale.
 It was thought evolutionary processes occurred separately from ecological timescales because they were too slow to interact with ecological changes.
 Once it was recognized that evolutionary processes could happen relatively quickly and on a shorter timescale, which was contrary to the previous idea associated with Darwin's work, the concept of eco-evolutionary dynamics emerged.

 While it was recognized by Darwin and R.A.
-Fisher (1930) that evolutionary and ecological processes were intertwined, it wasn’t until the 1950s and 1960s that scientists would begin to hypothesize the influence evolution has on ecology.
+Fisher (1930) that evolutionary and ecological processes were intertwined, it wasn't until the 1950s and 1960s that scientists would begin to hypothesize the influence evolution has on ecology.
 The possibility of ecological processes being influenced by evolution and not occurring independently from the evolutionary timescale led scientists to explore the reciprocal interactions between ecology and evolution in natural and laboratory systems.
+Indeed, increasing evidence shows that evolution can also operate on fine time scales simultaneously with ecological processes.
 While it has been difficult to research eco-evolutionary dynamics in natural systems, it has been successfully documented using models and laboratory studies.
 Different studies have documented the interplay between evolutionary and ecological processes and their occurrence on one timescale in populations, communities, and ecosystems.
-Contributions to the research of eco-evolutionary dynamics include empirical studies on rotifers and green algae, Darwin’s finches, alewife–zooplankton interactions, and Trinidadian guppies.
+Contributions to the research of eco-evolutionary dynamics include empirical studies on rotifers and green algae, Darwin's finches, fruit flies, alewife–zooplankton interactions, and Trinidadian guppies.